Voiceover Coaching FAQ

 If we don’t already know each other, start with a consult.

 I work one-on-one and take on a limited number of clients.
 Fit matters.
-I’m selective — and I expect you to be, too.
+I’m selective, and you should be, too.

 -